bitburner-official/bitburner-src/src/DarkNet/DARKNET_TODO.md

 ## TODO:

--tweak starter script to work from home
+- tweak starter script to work from home

 - darknet scripts are killed on restart?
 - performance